 If you don’t know her story, here is a quick recap:

 Jesus cast out seven demons from her, and then she became a follower of Jesus.
 After Jesus was crucified, she went to the tomb where his body was and she was one of the first people there.
 But Jesus had already risen, and an angel told Mary Magdalene and her friend to tell the disciples, and while they were on their way, Jesus met them.

 My girl, Mary Magelana, the one that society outcast and forgot about, was one of the first people to see Jesus alive!
-She truly was Broken until….now!
+She truly was broken until….now!

 How to overcome feeling not good enough takes time and practice.
-It’s remembering where you’ve and where you’re going.
+It’s remembering where you’ve been and where you’re going.
 It’s trusting and knowing who you are in Christ.
 It’s stopping the endless cycle of comparing yourself to others.

 They don’t have a fraction of what you have.
 You are unique, amazing and you are broken until…now.

 If you want to hear more from Broken Until Now head over to our to the gram @brokenuntilnow.
 Share this with a friend that needs it and always, follow for more.